The Biggest Loser (American TV series): Weight loss regimen: risks and criticism

 The weight-loss regimen used in the show—severe caloric restriction combined with up to six hours a day of strenuous exercise—involves risks including a weakening of the heart muscle, irregular heartbeat and dangerous reductions in potassium and electrolytes.
 Contestants, regardless of their weight, are required to certify that they believe they are "in excellent physical, emotional, psychological and mental health".

-The Biggest Loser: Second Chances included a one-mile foot race in its first week, an event that led to the hospitalization of two of its contestants; Rob Huizenga, the show's medical consultant, when asked about the foot race said that "If we had it to do over, we wouldn’t [have done] it" and noted that in response, the show's producers have "changed a lot of the way [they] do things" (including the close monitoring of contestants’ body temperatures during exercise).
+The Biggest Loser: Second Chances included a one-mile foot race in its first week, an event that led to the hospitalization of two of its contestants; Rob Huizenga, the show's medical consultant, when asked about the foot race said that "If we had it to do over, we wouldn't [have done] it" and noted that in response, the show's producers have "changed a lot of the way [they] do things" (including the close monitoring of contestants' body temperatures during exercise).

-One attempt to create a more healthy environment after Season 8's dangerous foot race was to include a pool for low-impact cardio.
-This helped contestants to lose weight in a healthier and safer way than some previous exercise routines on earlier seasons.
+One attempt to create a healthier environment after Season 8's dangerous foot race was to include a pool for low-impact cardio.
+This helped contestants to lose weight more healthily and safely than some previous exercise routines in earlier seasons.

-Because the show is a contest that involves eliminations from it, some contestants are encouraged to take risks that endanger their health.
+Because the show involves elimination, some contestants are encouraged to take risks that endanger their health to remain in the competition.
 Ryan C. Benson, the winner of the program's first season, publicly admitted that "he dropped some of the weight by fasting and dehydrating himself to the point that he was urinating blood".
-Also since the show Benson has regained all of his weight, but 10–12 lbs.
+Since the show, Benson has regained all of his weight but 10–12 lbs.
 In 2009, Kai Hibbard (runner-up from the third season) told The New York Times that "she and other contestants would drink as little water as possible in the 24 hours before a weigh-in" and would "work out in as much clothing as possible" when the cameras were off.
 She further stated that two weeks after the show ended, she had regained about 31 pounds, mostly from staying hydrated.
 In a June 2010 interview, Hibbard said, "I do still struggle [with disordered eating].
 I do.
-My husband says I’m still afraid of food...
-I’m still pretty messed up from the show."
+My husband says I'm still afraid of food...
+I'm still pretty messed up from the show."

 According to a report by The New York Post, California authorities inquired the show due to allegations of doping contestants.
 The show dismissed these allegations as false and without merit.
 The show is under internal investigation as of July 2018.

+Further allegations were detailed in a 2025 Netflix documentary series, Fit for TV: The Reality of The Biggest Loser.